franciscovfonseca/Azure-Honey-Net-SOC/README.md

 **<summary> 💡 Note</summary>**

-It's important to note that if the network's resources were heavily utilized by regular users, there could have been a likelihood of generating more security events and alerts in the 24-hour period following the implementation of security controls.
+It's important to note that if the network's resources were heavily utilized by regular users, there could have been a likelyhood of generating more security events and alerts in the 24-hour period following the implementation of security controls.

   </details>